 “Are they going to do it?
 Take the base, I mean.”

 “I haven’t watched this episode yet either, Mr. Monocle.
 But with Major calling the shots, they’re pretty much guaranteed success.”

-After that exchange, Lou went completely silent.
-We both watched the show, saying nothing to each other.
+After that exchange, Lou goes completely silent.
+We both watch the show, saying nothing to each other.
 It looks like he really is getting into it.
 Not a surprise when all he’s watched before was that art stuff.

 “What exactly do you mean?”

 “I mean they’d probably end up as Prisoners of War, or something.
 Just like that ugly fat guy did.”